-Word Definition to use and how to introduce the gesture.
-Gesture Feast A large meal I think the family is going to make a large meal.
-I love eating feasts! right hand moves like spoon to open mouth Fry To cook in hot oil Frying food, cooking it in hot oil, makes it crispy and hot. right hand closed as if holding a utensil and move back in forth like cooking in a pan Folks A group of people There are ten hungry folks.
-Ten people share the delicious meal. hands in front making a circle
+Word Definition to use and how to introduce gesture Gesture feast A large meal I think the family is going to make a large meal.
+It will be a feast.
+Pretend to eat a feast with a spoon. right hand moves like spoon to open mouth fry To cook in hot oil Frying food makes it crispy and hot.
+Pretend to fry food in hot oil. right hand closed as if holding a utensil and move back and forth like cooking in a pan folks A group of people There are ten hungry folks in this story.
+Make a circle to show that folks are a group of people. hands in front making a circle

-1. Ask Questions - Ask children to actively respond together in different ways (choral response, thumbs up/down, movement).
-Let them know that when you point to your forehead, you mean thinking, and when you hold your hand open towards them, you mean responding all together.
+1. Ask Questions Ask children to actively respond together in different ways (choral response, thumbs up/down, movement).
+Let them know that when you point to your forehead, you mean thinking, and when you hold your open hand towards them, you mean responding all together.